Welcome to Florida Corporate- A Division of Blue Planet Offices, Inc. --

 If you are doing business in another state then you will find many incorporation sites promoting Nevada, Delaware as well as Florida.
 These states have various benefits for corporations.
 Florida also has benefits for the individual.
 Florida has no personal income tax.
 In Florida, your home and car are protected from creditors.
 Florida is also, obviously, a much larger market than Nevada or Delaware.
 Florida is a big state with many cities and massive population.
 There is certainly more opportunity in Florida.

 The immediate problem is that you double or triple your expenses.
 If you incorporate in Nevada, for instance, and you do not live there, you will have to pay for a registered agent in addition to the state fees.
 Then in the state where you will actually be operating you will have to register as a foreign corporation.
-This costs the same as any incorporation.
+This costs the same as any incorporation in many states, but some states charge foreign corporations much more and the annual report fees might be more.
+Carefully check the fees if money is a concern.
 You will need a registered agent there too.
 Should you need to change your articles of incorporation in the future, you will have to pay filing fees in both states.

 There is another big problem the incorporation services are not going to tell you about.
 If you are incorporated in Delaware, for example, and actually doing business in another state, you might find yourself being sued in Delaware.
 This allows a plaintiff to go forum shopping.
 You will have to hire counsel in Delaware.
 Controlling a civil action from another state is certainly going to be a challenge and you will be at a disadvantage.
 If you have to appear in Delaware or have other employees appear there for depositions and for a trial, you will be spending many thousands of additional dollars.